Off-Road Navigation via Implicit Neural Representation of Terrain Traversability: Simulation Experiments

 \subsection{Timing Analysis}

 Timings are performed on a workstation with an RTX 4090 GPU, an AMD Ryzen 9 7950x 16-core processor with 32 threads, and 128 GB of RAM.
-A detailed analysis of decoder timing is shown in \Cref{fig:decoder_inference_time_vs_query_point_size}.
 The encoder of our model and \texttt{Geometry} take $25 \si{\milli\second}$ per inference and \texttt{WayFASTER}'s encoder takes $20 \si{\milli\second}$.
 With horizon $N = 20$, \texttt{Geometry}'s MPPI takes $10 \si{\milli\second}$ per inference and \texttt{WayFASTER}'s MPPI takes $25 \si{\milli\second}$ per inference.
 For the proposed method, A$^\star$ takes $5~\si{\milli\second}$ (to generate a path with 40 points), trajectory optimization takes $7.5~\si{\milli\second}$ per iteration (to optimize an initial path with 30 points, which are downsampled from the A$^\star$ path), and the MPC take $6 \si{\milli\second}$ with horizon $N=20$.